 As the first international energy company to enter China’s offshore exploration, Total is actively presented in the entire value chain of China’s energy industry, establish win-win partnerships by sharing technologies and know-how, as well as developing business opportunities with Chinese partners both in China and globally.
-As a responsible energy major, we also contribute in renewable energies such as solar power and biomass.
+As a responsible energy major, we also contribute to renewable energies such as solar power and biomass.

 Integrated Operator and Credible Partner of Chinese NOCs

-Since the 1980s, Total has explored for oil and gas in many Chinese offshore and onshore basins: Beibu Gulf, Bohai Bay, Yellow Sea and Tarim Basin.
+Since the 1980s, Total has explored for oil and gas in many Chinese offshore and onshore basins: Beibu Gulf, Bohai Bay, Yellow Sea, and Tarim Basin.

-In 2006, Total signed a Production Sharing Contract (PSC) with CNPC for the evaluation, development and production of natural gas resources in the South Sulige gas field.
+In 2006, Total signed a Production Sharing Contract (PSC) with CNPC for the evaluation, development, and production of natural gas resources in the South Sulige gas field.
 CNPC (51%) will operate the project with Total (49%) providing project management and technical support and expertise.
 The total production forecast of the project is approximately 440 million barrels of oil equivalent by 2036 (over the term of the contract).
 China’s National Development and Reform Commission (NDRC) officially approved the development plan for the field in April 2014.

 Through an integrated International Procurement Office in Shanghai, Total is sourcing high-quality products in China for its projects worldwide.
-Total selects the highest quality local suppliers through a rigorous process that ensures each qualified suppler complies with strict health and safety standards and labor laws.
+Total selects the highest quality local suppliers through a rigorous process that ensures each qualified supplier complies with strict health and safety standards and labor laws.

 Exploring Renewable Energy and Developing Energy Storage

 Consistent with the Group’s determination to provide real-world industrial solutions to address climate changes, Total is actively following the policies and pursuing business opportunities related to the development of solar across the electricity value chain in China.
-Our SunPower affiliate is a world leading solar company specialized in high-efficiency PV technologies.
-In November 2013, the joint venture – China Concentrated Photovoltaic (Inner Mongolia) Co., Ltd. was officially established in Hohhot by SunPower together with three Chinese partners, and has been steadily expanding its footprint in Inner Mongolia, Sichuan and Hebei.
+Our SunPower affiliate is a world-leading solar company specialized in high-efficiency PV technologies.
+In November 2013, the joint venture – China Concentrated Photovoltaic (Inner Mongolia) Co., Ltd. was officially established in Hohhot by SunPower together with three Chinese partners and has been steadily expanding its footprint in Inner Mongolia, Sichuan, and Hebei.

 Total also prioritize the 2nd and 3rd generation biomass as a sector of particular interest.
-In July 2013, Total signed a promising research agreement with Qingdao Institute of Bioenergy and Bioprocess Technology (QIBEBT) of Chinese Academy of Sciences, aiming to develop biofuels and feedstock for green chemicals.
+In July 2013, Total signed a promising research agreement with Qingdao Institute of Bioenergy and Bioprocess Technology (QIBEBT) of the Chinese Academy of Sciences, aiming to develop biofuels and feedstock for green chemicals.